Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Further Details on Mechanistic Interpretability Analysis (Section )

 \paragraph{Dataset.} We randomly generate 100 strings containing letters of the English alphabet in lowercase.
 To prompt base models to perform the tasks, we add 10 examples before the actual query for few-shot learning.
 We tokenize each symbol individually, adding a preceding white space to each letter to get a more natural tokenization.
 We add a BOS token in the beginning, separate few-shot examples with a dot, and separate the input and output of each example with a comma.
 Fine-tuned models use the same dataset, except that tokenization and the choice of separators are inherited from the fine-tuning setup, and they also have no BOS token and do not require few-shot examples.

 \paragraph{Patching details.} To remove an induction head, we use path patching methodology, widely adopted in the literature \citep{hanna2023does, wang2022interpretability}.
-An induction head can be viewed as a path consisting of two edges connecting different positions inside an attention head, and we remove paths inside attention heads following \citep{bakalova2025contextualize}.
-Removing all induction heads is thus done in two forward passes: \begin{itemize} \item In all heads, replace V activation of a token in position P in the input string with zero when queried by a token in position P + 1 in the input string.
-Save K and V activations of all heads in position P + 1 in the input string. \item In all heads, replace the K activation of a token in position P + 1 in the input string with the activation saved in previous step when queried by a token in position P in target string. \end{itemize} When removing anti-induction heads the second step is different: In all heads, replace V activation of a token in position P + 1 in input string with the activation saved in previous step when queried by a token in position P + 1 in target string.
+An induction head can be viewed as a path consisting of two edges connecting different positions inside an attention head: one edge connecting two adjacent positions in the input string, and one edge connecting the second of these with a position in the target string.
+We remove paths inside attention heads following \citet{bakalova2025contextualize}.
+Removing all induction heads is thus done in two forward passes: \begin{itemize} \item In all heads, replace the V activation of a token at position $P$ in the input string with zero whenever it is queried by the token in position $P + 1$ in the input string.
+In the same forward pass, for each head, save K and V activations at position $P + 1$ in the input string. \textit{Intuitively, this intervention prepares $K$ and $V$ activations at each position that carry no information about the preceding token.}